Declarations

 method (required)

-HTTP method: GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS.
+HTTP method: GET, POST, PUT, PATCH, DELETE.

 method: GET